hhudson/code_standard_tracking/README.md

 In this repo, I have included a modified copy of the [Application Standards Tracker](apex/f130.sql), an application that was formerly included in the APEX Sample App Gallery.
 I have modified the application to expand it's use to cover enforcing coding standards in the supporting database objects (tables, views, packages, etc).

+### Installation

+Per the standard of the Insum Starter Template, the installation script is [release/_release.sql](release/_release.sql).

+To clear your space of possible conflicts, you can run the [deinstall script](scripts/deinstall.sql).

+I've recorded a short video to document the installation: [How to Install the Application Standards Tracker](https://www.youtube.com/watch?v=6Ch2oxgJSPo).

 ### Modifications to support DB object coding standards

 1. Test assertion queries are now required to be stored as views in the database, instead of as clobs in the eba_stds_standard_tests table.
 This is a personal preference but has many advantages: